This page describes in detail my current book manuscript.

 In sum, the book will make three primary moves.
 First, it gives an expanded account of the centrality of cross-cultural engagement to modern intellectual history, offering a “geo-history” of modern concepts and practices of the self.
 It thickens previous accounts through its extended scope back to Montaigne and forward to Suzuki, while it also disputes some of the claims about individual authors made by individual critics.
 Second, by turning to Transcendentalism’s radical pluralism rather than Idealism’s (or deconstruction’s) ontological universalism (as we see in Brennan, Buck-Morss, Cheah, Muthu, and Spivak), I move past the universal ontologies that belie so much of postcolonial theory’s claims to diversification.
 Finally, this study represents one of the first extended engagements with critical Buddhist studies within global and postcolonial theory.
 It both shows the value of Buddhism for such theories, and shows how such theories can help us reframe modern Buddhism not as a simple Westernization, but rather as a significant innovation in an ongoing history of global thought.
-Overall, then, Unbearable Identities offers a new history of the modern self as a global project, an ethical argument for specific practices of the global self, and an extended engagement with and critique of some of the major trends in critical and postcolonial theory.
+Overall, then, The Global Origins of the Modern Self offers a new history of the modern self as a global project, an ethical argument for specific practices of the global self, and an extended engagement with and critique of some of the major trends in critical and postcolonial theory.